 Hi, dear readers!
-Here is Marilyn Beane’s World coming to you in another new week in July with more journal news about our lives at Crawford Commons Assisted Living, 132 Middle Rd., Union, ME 04862-0628.
+Here is your Marilyn Beane’s World columnist with another new week in August with more news about my sweetheart’s and my life at Crawford Commons Assisted Living, 132 Middle Road in Union, ME 04862-0628.